pulakkala320-coder/AI-Assistant-For-PC-/README.md

 In practice, this assistant allows users to quickly fetch information, take notes, or control their PC hands-free.
 By integrating real-time audio streaming, intelligent intent recognition, and automation, the project delivers a futuristic, Jarvis-like experience, demonstrating how AI and system integration can create a truly smart personal assistant.

+It's working on  [Python 3.10.11]

+IF you run this file Frist of all create a vertual env and activate it then run this comund "pip install -r requirement.txt " after all dependency install you can run it by this comund " python agent.py console".

 FOR MORE INFORMATION DO FOLLOW MY INSTAGRAM @pulak_61